Has Your California Employer Discriminated Against You For A Mental Disability?

 Under California law, employers must provide reasonable accommodations to employees with a mental disability.
 Such accommodations are intended to make it possible for the employee to fulfill their essential job duties, and can include allowing adjustments to the employee’s job schedule or permitting additional time to finish job tasks.

 If you believe that your employer has discriminated against you by refusing to provide reasonable accommodations for your mental disability, you need a lawyer who is well-versed in California employment law.
-From our office in Woodland Hills, The Rutten Law Firm, APC, serves clients throughout the Los Angeles area and has a long track record of experience representing employees facing discrimination for a mental disability.
+From our office in Woodland Hills, The Rutten Law Firm, APC, serves clients throughout the Woodland Hills area and has a long track record of experience representing employees facing discrimination for a mental disability.
 Contact us online or call 818-308-5945 to speak with one of our employment lawyers regarding your rights.